agile-alliance-brazil/event_registrations/README.md

 ## Deployment

+Images are handled by ImageMagick and you must have it installed in your environment: https://www.imagemagick.org/

 Provisioning is handled by [Puppet](https://puppetlabs.com/) [4.3.1](http://docs.puppetlabs.com/puppet/latest/reference/install_pre.html).
 It can be tested with [Vagrant](https://www.vagrantup.com/) [1.8.1](https://releases.hashicorp.com/vagrant/1.8.1/).

 Deployment is handled by [Capistrano](http://capistranorb.com/).
 And can also be tested using the vagrant set up.